Atlanta Falcons 2025 Schedule: Opponents, Games, Info

 Final Word

-Can the Falcons win it all this year?
-It all depends on a lot of factors, including injuries, Penix’s maturity and the defense’s ability to turn the ball over.
+Can the Falcons show enough this year for owner Arthur Blank to keep Raheem Morris?
+It all depends on a lot of factors, including injuries, Cousins’ veteran play and the defense’s ability to turn the ball over.

 The Falcons ranked 31st in sacks and 23rd in total defense in 2024, leading to Jimmy Lake’s firing.
 Jeff Ulbrich’s scheme, paired with draft picks Jalon Walker, James Pearce Jr., and Xavier Watts, aims to boost the pass rush and secondary.
 Success against mobile quarterbacks (e.g., Fields, Murray) and strong offenses (e.g., Buffalo, Miami) will determine their ceiling.